 10. Tube bandage

 Tube bandages are woven to make a continuous circle.
-The shape makes them ideal for holding dressings on arms and legs and for stopping bleeding.
-Because they apply light pressure, tube bandages can also be used to treat sprains.
+The shape makes them ideal for holding dressings on arms and legs and stopping bleeding.
+Because they apply light pressure, tube bandages can also treat sprains.

 11. Moleskin Bandages